-Looking at a full year of passenger data, the greatest percentage of passengers arrived in Wrangell via Seattle (33%), while nearly a quarter (24%) arrived via Juneau, and 21% of arrivals came by way of Ketchikan.
-Approximately 2,500 passengers-18%-arrived via Anchorage.
+Looking at a full year of passenger data, the greatest percentage of passengers arrived in Wrangell via Seattle (31%), while more than a quarter (26%) arrived via Juneau, and 22% of arrivals came by way of Ketchikan.
+An additional 18% arrived via Anchorage.
 Three percent of Wrangell passengers came on flights via Petersburg.
 (Data includes all scheduled flights only).

-19 Bureau of Transportation Statistics T-100 Market data.
+&lt;sup>20 Bureau of Transportation Statistics T-100 Market data.

-Ferry Passengers20
+Ferry Passengers